abhigaur1990/devops-cloud-interview-guide/02-git/10-git-branching-strategy.md

 ## ✅ Answer
 In my company, we followed a well-structured Git branching model similar to the Kubernetes project's workflow.
 Our strategy centered around four key branches:

-- `main` – the default and stable development branch
+- `main` – the default and stable development branch.
+It is updated and latest branch.
+Developer works on this main branch.
-- `feature/*` – for all new features and enhancements
+- `feature/*` – for all new features and enhancements.
+There can be n number of features branch.
+And developers for any changes work on feature branch and once merge it on main branch.
-- `release/*` – for preparing and testing production releases
+- `release/*` – for preparing and testing production releases.
+It is branch on which QA engineer work perform the testing.
+And if all works good.
+A tag is created on this branch and from this tag we perform release.
-- `hotfix/*` – for urgent bug fixes or patches to production
+- `hotfix/*` – for urgent bug fixes or patches to production.
+Let say there is some issue occurs.
+Then there is hotfix branch created from release branch.

 This helped us maintain stability while enabling parallel development and quick recovery from issues.